 It was a unique situation with Scottish and English soldiers fighting side by side to defeat a common enemy.

-Over the following months of bloody struggle, the French fought hard,
+Over the following months of bloody struggle, the French fought hard.

 Day after day the siege went on and the French losses mounted.
+With little food left there was an imminent threat of starvation.

 A 19th century discovery of a disused well full of horse heads is thought to be a direct result of the Siege of Leith and the desperate shortage of food.